PayString/paystring-documentation/docs/getting-started-local.md

    --header 'Accept: application/btc-testnet+json'
 ```

 That's it!
-You've set up a PayID server locally, created new PayIDs on your server, and requested those PayIDs by using the PayID Protocol.
+You've set up a PayString server locally, created new PayStrings on your server, and requested those PayStrings by using the PayString Protocol.

 If you want to clean up the Docker containers, you can run `npm run devDown`.

-Now that you've set up the basics, [learn more](#learn-more) about PayID and what you can do with it.
+Now that you've set up the basics, [learn more](#learn-more) about PayString and what you can do with it.